mmerveon/ciphixmachinelearningcase/README.md

 <i></i>

 4. <b>Explore different (pre/pst) processing methods and explain which is best.</b> <br>
 <i> Both pre-processing and post-processing scripts run before an item or entry is saved.
-The difference between them is that pre-processing scripts runs before the value and validation rules checking is complete, and post-processing scripts run after these processes.

-What is pre processing and what is post processing?<br><br>
+The difference between them is that pre-processing scripts runs before the value and validation rules checking is complete, and post-processing scripts run after these processes. <br> What is pre processing and what is post processing?<br><br>
 <b>pre processing</b>: This is a pre-processing of data with a specific technique.
 In this process, unprocessed data is converted into an understandable format.
 Because real-world data is often incomplete or missing certain things.

 Techniques: